tmartinfr/lxc-debootstrap/README.rst

 ----

 - Check executed as root
-- Check input parameters
-  + lxc_name is short
+- Check lxc_name is short
-  + Directories do not exist
+- Check directories do not exist
-  + DISKSIZE, IPADDR, HWADDR are defined, and only container-defined
+- Check DISKSIZE, IPADDR, HWADDR are defined, and only container-defined
 - Option to force yes
 - Option to build all containers
 - Option to rebuild/update the debootstrap cache